Policies for faculty & staff

 Vantage College offers the annual Vantage College Teaching Award to a faculty member in any rank and position who has made outstanding contributions to students’ learning and academic experience in one of the Vantage One programs in the past academic year (May 1 – April 30).
 The award will be presented at the Vantage College Capstone Conference in July.
 A faculty member can receive this award only once every five years.

-To be considered for the award, faculty can be nominated by a colleague or by a student(s), or submit a self-nomination, using the attached form, by May 15 to email@example.com.
+To be considered for the award, faculty can be nominated by a colleague or by a student(s), or submit a self-nomination, using the attached form, by end of day May 31, 2022 to firstname.lastname@example.org.
 The award will be adjudicated by the Professional Development and Awards Committee.